tanin47/backdoor/README.md

 2. Embed into your Java application and serve on a specific port.
 3. Embed into your Java application and serve on your main port but at a specific path.

-Backdoor is published as a fat jar.
+Backdoor is based on [Embeddable Java Web Framework](https://github.com/tanin47/embeddable-java-web-framework) and published as a fat jar.
 Therefore, there is no external dependency.
 Its jar is self-contained and suitable for embedding into your JVM application.

-### Run as a standalone
+### 1. Run as a standalone

-__Run from the JAR file__
+__<ins>Run from the JAR file</ins>__

 First, you can download the JAR file from our Maven
 repository: https://central.sonatype.com/artifact/io.github.tanin47/backdoor/overview